minhtran-q/spring-integration/README.md

   <br/>
   A channel adapter is a message endpoint that enables connecting a single sender or receiver to a message channel.
 Spring Integration provides a number of adapters to support various transports, such as JMS, file, HTTP, ...

+  Concretely, inbound adapters are at the beginning of a flow, outbound adapters terminate a flow.

   **Configuring An Inbound Channel Adapter**

   ![](images/inbound-channel-endpoint.jpg)